 Today’s enterprises have a bottomless appetite for analytics and business insights.
 It’s why investment in big data and IoT projects is skyrocketing.
-For IT Operations, that means coordinating and automating big data pipelines across the enterprise has become a top priority.
+For data and IT Ops teams, that means the need to automate data pipelines across the enterprise has become a top priority.

-Yet, capitalizing on investments in big data is no slam dunk.
-For one thing, most enterprises use a wide variety of big data tools, most of which don’t work well together without much time and effort from IT Operations.
+Yet, capitalizing on investments in data is no slam dunk.
+For one thing, most enterprises use a wide variety of data tools, most of which don’t work well together without much time and effort from multiple internal and external teams.

-The full data pipeline for big data traditionally passes through several stages.
+A full data pipeline traditionally passes through several stages.
 The image below illustrates the stages that data must flow through before it is ultimately refined and delivered to the business.
 Along this path, there are many open-source or commercial tools that enterprises will leverage.

-Traditionally, enterprises attempt to create custom scripts or use native integrations to automate end-to-end big data pipeline processes across these solutions.
-However, this approach is prone to errors, and there is no way to manage and view the entire process centrally.
-What’s more, it’s almost impossible to maintain and monitor custom scripts to automate big data processes across a rapidly growing number of tools.
+Traditionally, enterprises attempt to use open source tools, cloud schedulers, or custom scripts to automate end-to-end data pipeline processes.
+However, this approach is prone to errors, and there is no way to manage or view the entire process centrally.
+What’s more, it’s almost impossible to maintain, monitor, or scale all of the automation processes across an always changing toolset.

 - Frustrate business users by failing to make the leap from pilot to production.
 Big data projects often get the green light to move to production based on the results of a pilot project.
 In pilots, however, workflows are often orchestrated with disconnected, manually created scripts that take time to develop and maintain.
 What happens in production when dozens or even hundreds of applications and platforms need to be accommodated?
 Too often, the project bogs down because IT Operations doesn’t have the resources to apply the same processes outside of the pilot.
 Then, business users get frustrated because they’re not getting the analytics they expected.